In Search of Adaptivity Fit

 Notice that only the first case is about external change.
 The other three situations are caused by various inner forces: misunderstanding in requirements, failure in plan execution, and insight or learning that happened while correctly executing a good plan.

 And from the list above, I bet, a sudden market-initiated change is the least frequent.
 So what does that mean?
 It means that being adaptive is vital, no matter whether you consider your environment stable or not.
-And this is without even taking into account the proactive reasons to be adaptive — but that's another story.
+And this is without even taking into account the proactive reasons to be adaptive — the kind of multi-learning that turns teams into genuine problem-solvers rather than feature factories.
+But that's another story.